Dave Maloney

-David Wilfred Maloney (born July 31, 1956) is a Canadian former professional ice hockey defenceman who played eleven seasons in the National Hockey League from 1974–75 until 1984–85.
+David Wilfred Maloney (born July 31, 1956) is a Canadian former professional ice hockey defenceman who played eleven seasons in the National Hockey League (NHL) from 1974–75 until 1984–85.

 Playing career

 Maloney was the 14th overall selection in the first round of the 1974 NHL Amateur Draft by the New York Rangers.
 He played 657 career NHL games, scoring 71 goals and 246 assists for 317 points, as well as compiling 1154 penalty minutes.
-He was also the youngest player to serve as Captain for the New York Rangers and captained them to the 1979 Stanley Cup Finals.
+He was also the youngest player to serve as Captain for the New York Rangers and captained them to the 1979 Stanley Cup Final.
 That same year, Maloney, along with Phil Esposito and other Ranger teammates, recorded a song called the Hockey Sock Rock as a fundraiser for the Juvenile Diabetes Research Foundation.

 On December 6, 1984, the Rangers traded Maloney and Chris Renaud to the Buffalo Sabres in exchange for Steve Patrick and Jim Wiemer.

 Maloney played with his brother Don Maloney while with the Rangers, who was selected 26th overall in the 1978 Amateur Draft.
 Dave had been a summer instructor at the Orr-Walton Sports Camp when brother Don was drafted.